bootladder/blog/jekyll/_posts/2018-12-22-improving-server-logging-and-admin.md

 # Identify the error
 eg. check error code, check system state with more code, match an error message
 # Handle/log the error
-Stop pipeline, retry, try to fix the break, log
+Stop pipeline, retry, try to fix the break, log.
 Could be restarting a daemon, or retying a step "inside a daemon".
 Obvious trick: `set -e` in a bash script.

+Need a central log.
+Can't look at each service/pipeline step for logs.
+Perhaps slack?
+Text Message?

 # Remove extraneous logs
 Obvious trick: `mycommand > /dev/null`